-4 Modeling of failure ontology under different upper level foundations concepts related to robotics but also more general domains.
+Aiming at making the failure ontology sharable and widely used, it has been formalized under SUMO[11] and DUL[12] foundations, as shown in Table 1.
+The upper-level on-tologies SUMO and DUL foundations are used because of their abilities to cover several concepts related to robotics but also more general domains.
 Several ontology frameworks are defined under those upper-levels, such as [1], to facilitate the incorporation/importing of different ontologies with the same common vocabularies while avoiding semantic conflicts.
 This way of modeling becomes essential in large-scale research and development projects.